I'll Feel More Like It Tomorrow

-Although present-self isn’t feeling like exercising, future-self will, and this makes us feel better.
+Although our present self isn’t feeling like exercising, our future self will, and this makes us feel better.
 These data also reveal a strong relation to feeling good about the revised intention and how we predict we’ll feel when it comes time to exercise.
 In other words, presentism plays a role in our procrastination.
 I feel good now about my future intention, so I predict I’ll feel good in the future.

 There are many biases in human thinking that psychologists have documented.
 We are overly optimistic, and this seems to serve us well by helping us cope.
 Unfortunately, with procrastination in particular, when future self becomes present self, and we once again needlessly delay our exercise, putting it off yet again to a new future self, even we have trouble believing it.
 It is a common story, and it can become a downward spiral of the procrastination habit.